Data handling with Pandas![link image 69](/icons/link.svg)

 A lambda

-function has been used because it is a simple function, but in case we want to apply more complex functions, we can define and apply them.
+function has been applied because it is a simple function, but if we want to apply more complex functions, we can define and apply them.

 def funcion(x):if x < 10:return np.exp(x) - np.log(5*x) + np.sqrt(x)elif x < 20:return np.sin(x) + np.cos(x) + np.tan(x)else:return np.log(x) + np.log10(x) + np.log2(x)dataframe = dataframe.apply(funcion)dataframe